 Comments Off on Choosing and Maintaining a Creative Colour

-Is this the year you change up your colour?
+Is it time for you to change up your colour?

 Creative colour to us is anything that doesn’t look like natural colour, be it vivids, pastels or two-toned hair.
 Choosing and maintaining a creative colour isn’t always easy, but we have the insider knowledge on how to get the most from your bright or muted hue.